rahmatullah99/CleanArchitectureNoteApp/README.md

 # CleanArchitectureNoteApp
 **A note taking app which is used to add, delete, and edit notes.**

-**Tech Stack** - Jetpack Compose, Clean Architecture, Coroutines, Room and Hilt
+**Tech Stack** - Jetpack Compose, Clean Architecture, MVVM, Coroutines, Room and Hilt

 Screenshots